RESPIRATOR MASK FIT TESTING & TRAIN THE TRAINER

 Before you can be tested:

-- You must not smoke, eat, chew gum, drink any liquids (except water) at least 20 minutes prior to the test, to ensure an accurate, successful respirator mask fit test.
+- You must not smoke, eat, chew gum, drink any liquids (except water) at least 20 minutes prior to the test, to ensure an accurate, successful respirator mask fit test (All types of masks).

 - You must be clean shaven for the testing procedure (see Testing Requirements above for more details).